 We have audited the financial statements of Electromagnetic Geoservices ASA (the Company) which comprise the financial statements of the Company and the consolidated financial statements of the Company and its subsidiaries (the Group).
-The financial statements of the Company comprise the balance sheet as at 31 December 2022, the income statement and cash flow statement for the year then ended and notes to the financial statements, including a summary of significant accounting policies.
-The consolidated financial statements of the Group comprise the balance sheet as at 31 December 2022, the income statement, statement of other comprehensive income, statement of cash flows and statement of changes in equity for the year then ended and notes to the financial statements, including a summary of significant accounting policies.
+The financial statements of the Company comprise the balance sheet as at 31 December 2023 and the income statement and statement of cash flows for the year then ended and notes to the financial statements, including a summary of significant accounting policies.
+The consolidated financial statements of the Group comprise the balance sheet as at 31 December 2023, the income statement, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended and notes to the financial statements, including material accounting policy information.